kurtnordstrom/folio-ansible/ansible-roles.md

 Clones the folio-org/mod-auth repository from GitHub, builds and deploys the modules.
 Depends on mongodb-org and okapi-src.

-## mongodb-org
-Installs a more recent MongoDB Community Edition from the Mongo repository.

 ## folio-sample-modules-src
 Clones the folio-org/folio-sample-modules repository from GitHub, builds and deploys the modules.
 Depends on okapi-src and okapi-test.